 The Middle District no longer requires training in order for you to receive a login and password; however, we strongly encourage you to take time to do the on-line training tutorial on our website.
 In about thirty minutes, you can cover the basics for filing in civil matters.

 For practice before filing documents in the “live ” ECF database, you can visit a training version of the system on the Internet at https://ecf-train.lamd.uscourts.gov to practice ECF actions.
 After all, practice does make perfect . . .

-If you’re working on a Social Security case, you’ll need an ECF login and password, a PACER account AND you must be an attorney of record.
+If you’re working on a Social Security case, you’ll need a PACER account with E-Filing access in the Louisiana Middle District AND you must be an attorney of record.
 Also, for criminal cases, those documents filed prior to November 1, 2004 are only available to be viewed on line by attorneys of record in that criminal case.
 Anything after that date can be viewed on line by any attorney regardless if he is listed as counsel or not.

 Portable Document Format (PDF)

 Only PDF (Portable Document Format) documents can be filed with the Court using the ECF system.
 Before sending the file to the court, you want to preview the PDF document to be sure that it’s all there and in the proper format.
 You also might want to make sure it’s the right document.